RESEARCH STARTER

 SIGNIFICANCE: An essential irony of US immigration history has been the propensity of Americans to stigmatize members of certain groups and categories.
 Although the types of immigrants who have been denigrated have changed from era to era, a fundamental cause for their stigmatization has generally been some form of fear, such as fear of loss of hegemony by the majority groups, fear of cultural change, or fear of criminal behavior.

-Outside the legal community, the term “undesirable aliens” has traditionally been leveled against a wide range of groups for an equally wide range of reasons, with race and religion perhaps prompting its most frequent application.
-From the days of the early republic through the early twentieth century, French, German, Irish, and Italian immigrants were often stigmatized simply because many of them were Roman Catholics.
+Discrimination against immigrants has traditionally been leveled against a wide range of groups for an equally wide range of reasons, with race and religion perhaps prompting its most frequent application.
+From the days of the early republic through the early twentieth century, French, German, Irish, and Italian immigrants were often stigmatized in part because many of them were Roman Catholics.

 Beyond Race and Religion

 Similar worries of officials and the public led to discrimination against Germans during both World War I and World War II.
-During the latter conflict, the state of Minnesota passed a law forbidding German from being spoken.
-However, the most glaring example of fear causing an immigrant population to be seen as “undesirable” because they threatened national security was the internment of more than 100,000 Japanese Americans during World War II.
+During the latter conflict, the state of Minnesota passed a law forbidding the German language from being spoken.
+However, the most glaring example of fear causing an immigrant population to be seen as “undesirable” because of the perception that they threatened national security was the internment of more than 100,000 Japanese Americans during World War II (1939-45).

 During the COVID-19 pandemic in late 2019 and 2020, those of Asian descent faced increased discrimination and hate crimes in the United States.
-Studies indicate that some Americans designated Asian Americans as foreigners and outsiders in the country to spread disease.
+Studies indicate that some Americans viewed Asian Americans as foreigners and falsely accused them of spreading disease.
 The physical and emotional well-being of many was severely affected.
-This damaging rhetoric was supported by some who were racist and misinformed about Asians as an ethnic group and public health and disease.
+This damaging rhetoric was supported by some who were racist and misinformed about people of Asian descent and their connection to public health and disease.
 In 2020, President Trump issued a proclamation that attempted to restrict students and researchers from China from immigrating to the United States.
-This stigma against Asians and Asian Americans also exposed the power of social media in perpetuating modern stereotypes and spreading misinformation, perpetuating discrimination.
+This stigma against Asians and Asian Americans also exposed the power of social media in perpetuating modern stereotypes and spreading misinformation.

 An ethnic group may be the subject of positive stereotyping.
 In the 2020s, such sentiments pre-supposed that those of Asian ancestry were uncommonly disciplined and proficient in Science, Technology, Engineering, and Mathematic (STEM) subjects.
 Though not outwardly negative, this type of messaging is subject to the whims of other social groups.
 These other social groups may later find it convenient to negatively alter a stereotype for self-beneficial purposes.
 A prime example is the spike in violence that occurred against people of Asian descent in the United States during the COVID-19 pandemic.